-It’s not news to anyone that the people in the Baby Boomer generation, currently aged 52 to 70, are leaving the workforce and entering their retirement years in larger numbers than ever before.
+It’s not news to anyone that the people in the Baby Boomer generation (those born between 1946 and 1964) are leaving the workforce and entering their retirement years in larger numbers than ever before.
 An estimated 10,000 people turn 65 in the United States every day.

 Among my circle of friends and former co-workers, I am seeing a dramatic increase in the number of people entering retirement.
 Many have been tempted by enticing early retirement incentives; some have been given the message that they really should take them.
 It’s as if they are being told, “Here, let me help you pack up your office.
 I’ll hold the door open for you!”